Discmonkey/crypto/README.md

-Solution for https://cryptopals.com/ set of challenges.
+Solutions for https://cryptopals.com/ set of challenges.